CS-SI/SafeScale/README.md

 * UDP Log plugin to connect the Log management system, Logstash The design of a SafeScale Security gateway can be depicted as bellow:
 ![SafeScale Security](img/SafeScale_Security.png "SafeScale Security")

+## Features available
+SafeScale is currently under development and does not yet offer all the features planned.
+However, we are already releasing it with the following features:
+* SafeScale Broker:
+  * Create / Destroy private networks
+  * Create/Destroy Virtual Machine (VM),
+  * Create / Destroy block and object storage,
+  * Mount object storage on file system,
+  * Create NAS, Connect/disconnect VM to NAS,

+* Providers addressed:
+  * OVH
+  * FlexibleEngine
+  * CloudWatt
+  * AWS